Heat Stroke

 4. Check Temperature: Monitor your dog's temperature with a rectal thermometer.
 A normal dog temperature ranges between 101 and 102.5°F. If the temperature is above 104°F, continue the cooling process and contact a veterinarian immediately.

 5. Rubbing Alcohol: If water is not readily available, rubbing alcohol can be used as an emergency cooling aid.
-Apply it sparingly only to the armpits or belly, not letting your dog ingest it.
+Apply it sparingly only to the armpits or belly, and do not let your dog ingest it.

 6. Prevent Hypothermia: Once the body temperature falls to 103°F or lower, stop the cooling process to prevent a risk of hypothermia.